JAYSONRK/Weather-app-API_netlify/README.md

 ## overview

-This is a React.js project with html, css and javascript.
+This is a React.js project with html, css, javascript and API.

 ## features